Amphizonella violacea

 Dimensions: Literature 125-250 µm, nucleus up to 40 µm (Penard, 1906); Meisterfeld (2006): 75-558 µm.
 My measurements: 198-264 µm, nucleus 39.1-41.7 µm (n=8).

-Ecology: Xerophilic mosses on roofs, also wet Sphagnum.
+Habitat: Xerophilic mosses on roofs, also wet Sphagnum.
 Algivorous.
-I found this species between algae in a shallow part of a freshwater pond in the early spring of 2015 (see Crailoo).
+I found this species in relatively large numbers between algae in a very shallow part of a freshwater pond (always present, at least from 2015-2025, Crailoo), also in Sphagnum in the Jura, France, 1986, and in dry mosses on a rock near Cervera de Pisuerga, in Northern Spain (2024).

 Remarks: Meisterfeld and Badewitz (2006) collected this conspicuous, but often overlooked species, in xerophilic mosses from roofs in six localities in Germany.
 They found the overall shape much more variable than hitherto known and in one population of small specimen the violet color was lacking.
 The observed cells were uninucleate.
 Penard (1902) also observed one ovular nucleus per cell, but occasionally he found two or three nuclei in a cell.